 #12 Updated by intrigeri over 3 years ago

 - QA Check deleted (

-#18 Updated by sajolida almost 2 years ago
+#18 Updated by sajolida about 2 years ago

 - Assignee deleted (

 - Priority changed from Normal to Low

 - Starter set to Yes

 Next step is to propose a UI design but I don't want to have this on my plate right now.